canonical/charm-storage-connector/README.md

 ```
 This will create the `storage-connector.charm` file and place it in the `.build` directory.

-To deploy this subordinate charm on an ubuntu unit, deploy `cs:ubuntu` first , or other principal
+To deploy this subordinate charm on an ubuntu unit, deploy `ubuntu` first , or other principal
 charm of your choosing (i.e nova-compute, mysql, etc.).
 ```
 juju add-model my-test-model
-juju deploy cs:ubuntu --series focal juju deploy cs:storage-connector
+juju deploy ubuntu --series focal juju deploy storage-connector
 ```

 ### To configure this charm for iSCSI, do the following.